Adderall Addiction: Signs, Symptoms, and Treatment

 How to Treat Adderall Addiction

 Treatment for an Adderall addiction is similar to treatment for other substances.
-First, you will undergo an assessment by a mental health professional or certified drug and alcohol counselor who will use the results of the assessment to determine your level of required care at that time, detoxification, inpatient, or various outpatient settings.6
+First, you undergo an assessment by a mental health professional or certified drug and alcohol counselor who will use the results of the assessment to determine your level of required care at that time, detoxification, inpatient, or various outpatient settings.6

 If you are acutely intoxicated, you may be immediately referred to a detoxification facility so that the medical staff can manage your level of intoxication and withdrawal to prevent what would otherwise be life-threatening complications.7 The detoxification process can include three parts:7,8